 During the Disneyland Food and Wine Festival, you’ll have the chance to taste delicious California food and drinks, plus you can watch live cooking demonstrations, listen to live music, and even buy some unique merchandise.

 Check out my complete guide to the Food and Wine Festival at Disneyland and read below for the tips you need to know before you go!

 The festival takes place from February 28 through April 21, 2020.

-Still need to buy your tickets?
-I recommend buying them from my partner, Get Away Today.
-They are offering refundable tickets which is a benefit for many at this time!
+If you want help booking your Disneyland vacation, my booking partners at Get Away Today are Disneyland experts and offer great discounts on tickets and hotel packages.
 Use my code ‘Stuffed Suitcase’ to get $10 off your booking of a 2+ night hotel package.